R. Mahadevan

 Typically, the Collegium takes into account the seniority of judges from a High Court while making recommendations.
 However, the Collegium bypassed this rule in Justice Mahadevan’s case to ensure representation of a backward community from Tamil Nadu.
 “His appointment will bring diversity to the Bench,” the resolution stated.

 Notably, Justice Mahadevan is the first Chief Justice of the Madras High Court to be elevated to the top court in six years.
 From 2008 to 2018, all sitting Chief Justices of the Madras High Court were elevated to the Supreme Court.
 This trend stopped in 2019 when Chief Justice V.K.
-Tahilramani resigned from her post to protest against her transfer to the Meghalaya High Court.
+Tahilramani resigned from her in protest against her transfer to the Meghalaya High Court.